eurotech/RedHat-CodeStarter-2017/README.md

 | Grove - Temperature&Humidity Sensor (SHT31)              | I2C-1             |

 - Start the Raspberry Pi
-- Access the Kura Web Ui in the Raspberry Pi by accessing, with your browser the address: http://<your-raspberry-ip>/kura
-- Select the Packages tab and remove any existing bundle already installed.
-- Install the codestarter.opcua.dp available in the org.eclipse.kura.codestarter.opcua.server package by loading it from your web browser.

 You can also recompile the org.eclipse.kura.codestarter.opcua.server project by following the next steps:
 - Clone this CodeStarter repository.
 The repository is composed by: